How to Install a Dishwasher

 - Run a short programme to test the appliance is working OK.
 Ensure that the water is being fed into the dishwasher OK and that it drains properly after the programme has finished.

-- Complete the fitting of your appliance by sliding it into the housing fully, for a freestanding model, or fitting the décor door and screwing the appliance sides to the housing before replacing the kick board, for an integrated model.
+- Complete the fitting by sliding it into the housing fully, for a freestanding dishwasher.
+Or, attach the décor door and screw the appliance sides to the housing before replacing the kick board, for an integrated dishwasher.

 Where do dishwashers drain?